-- 1. Log in as Master in WebGUI of the board. - Select in the directory Device the menu item H8 Firmware Update. - 3.
-Select the file with the file extension .mot via the selection window. - 4.
+- 1. Log in as Master in WebGUI of the board. - 2.
+Select in the Device tab the menu item H8 Firmware Update. - Select the file with the file extension .mot for Board 7274(RC) via the selection window (Example: H8_8030_vXXXX_128.mot). - 4.
 The selected file is shown in the selection window. - 5.
-The update process is started wit the button Upload now. - 6.
-In WebGUI the successful file transfer to the board is indicated. - 7.
+The update process is started with the button Upload now. - 6.
+In WebGUI the successful file transfer to the Module is indicated. - 7.
 Now the update of the board automatically starts after a few seconds. - 8.
-The update is indicated on the board by the 3 Status Board LEDs (the LEDs are rhythmically flashing in 0.5Hz cycle). - 9.
-After successful update the board automatically performs a reboot. - After approx. 2 minutes the first part of the update process is finished and the board via WebGUI accessible. - 11.
-Again log in as Master in WebGUI of the board. - 12.
-Select in the directory Device the menu item Image Update. - 13.
-Select the file with the file extension .img via the selection window. - 14.
-The selected file is shown in the selection window. - 15.
-Start of the update process with the button Upload now. - 16.
-In WebGUI the successful file transfer and writing in the board is indicated. - 17.
-During the update process the status LED Operation on the board is rhythmically flashing in 3Hz cycle. - 18.
-In WebGUI the successful update is indicated after 2-3 minutes with the request to release a reboot of the board. - 19.
-After the successful activation and processing of the reboot of the board the entire update process is finished.
+After successful update the board automatically reboots. - 9.
+After approx. 2 minutes the H8 update process is finished and the board is again accessible via WebGUI.